senx/warp10-spark-examples/README.md

 The examples are all in PySpark, but similar results could be obtained using the Scala or Java API.
 Please refer to the [`warp10-spark2`](https://github.com/senx/warp10-spark2) code.

-# RDD, DataSets and DataFrames
+## RDD, DataSets, and DataFrames

-Before we dive deeper into the use of the Warp 10 Analytics Engine in Spark, we need a quick reminder on the data structures used in Spark.
+Before we dive deeper into the use of the Warp 10 Analytics Engine in Spark, we need **a quick reminder on the data structures used in Spark**.

 The foundation of Spark is the `RDD`, which stands for [Resilient Distributed Dataset](https://spark.apache.org/docs/latest/rdd-programming-guide.html#resilient-distributed-datasets-rdds).
-In early versions of Spark this was the only data structure available.
+In early versions of Spark, this was the only data structure available.

 Spark 1.6 introduced an additional data structure, the [Dataset](https://spark.apache.org/docs/latest/sql-programming-guide.html) which can be manipulated with [SparkSQL](https://spark.apache.org/sql/).
 Datasets are backed by RDDs.

-Lastly Spark introduced *DataFrames* which are *Datasets* of *Rows* which are themselves a collection of named columns.
+Lastly, Spark introduced *DataFrames* which are *Datasets* of *Rows* which are themselves a collection of named columns.
 So DataFrames are therefore also backed by RDDs.
-And throughout Spark code it is very common to go back and forth between those data structures since some operations are only possible on some of them.
+And throughout Spark code, it is very common to go back and forth between those data structures since some operations are only possible on some of them.

-# Reading data from Warp 10
+## Reading data from Warp 10

 If you have data stored in the Warp 10 Storage Engine, the first thing you want to try out is to read those data from your instance.
 For this purpose, Warp 10 offers what is called a [Hadoop InputFormat](https://hadoop.apache.org/docs/current/api/org/apache/hadoop/mapreduce/InputFormat.html) named [`Warp10InputFormat`](https://github.com/senx/warp10-platform/blob/master/warp10/src/main/java/io/warp10/hadoop/Warp10InputFormat.java).